chrisfsampaio/imsg/README.md

 # imsg

-Tired of getting off your terminal screen to answer that dickhead friends of yours?
+Tired of getting off your terminal screen to answer those dickhead friends of yours?
 Now you can curse them right from the terminal!

 ## Installation